build-on-aws/content/concepts/what-is-sagemaker/index.md

 ### Building models

 SageMaker makes model building easier by providing pre-built containers and algorithms.
 You provide an algorithm, training code, and dataset, and train it on the provided infrastructure.
-In addition sagemaker supports popular frameworks like TensorFlow, PyTorch, and XGBoost.
+In addition SageMaker supports popular frameworks like TensorFlow, PyTorch, and XGBoost.
 You can also bring your own frameworks using custom containers.
 This flexibility allows rapid testing of different approaches.

 ### Training models